UnderstandLingBV/Tuktu/documentation/processors/nosql/mongodb/tuktu.nosql.processors.mongodb.MongoDBUpdatIfExistsProcessor.json.md

-### tuktu.nosql.processors.mongodb.MongoDBFindStreamProcessor
+### tuktu.nosql.processors.mongodb.MongoDBUpdatIfExistsProcessor
-Executes a query with a filter on a given list of nodes and streams the results.
+Updates data initially found in MongoDB with the content of the current tuktu datum.

   * **id** *(type: string)* `[Required]`